 Effective only when Enhanced MPS is supported.
 The default value is 256.

-tso parameter [int]
+• tso parameter [int]

 A nonzero value enables hardware TSO.
 When hardware TSO is enabled, packets marked with TCP segmentation offload will be divided into segments by the hardware.
+Disabled by default.